isomerpages/moe-tmjc/_event-highlight-about-us/Term 2.md

 Congkak Challenge and have a deeper understanding of Malay culture associated with heritage games.
 <br>
-<br>The H2 Tamil students participated in a guided visit to the Indian Heritage
+<br>The H1 and H2 Tamil students participated in a guided visit to the Indian
-Centre focusing on the interesting traditions of Tamil Culture.
-During the Tamil Enrichment Day, the H2 TLL and H1 TL students participated in an Indian Workshop to learn how to create avatars with artificial intelligence tools, to make the learning of Tamil language more interactive and engaging.
+Heritage Centre focusing on the interesting traditions of Tamil Culture.
+During the Tamil Enrichment Day, the H2 TLL and H1 TL students participated in a Workshop to learn how to create avatars with artificial intelligence tools, to make the learning of Tamil language more interactive and engaging.
 <br>
 <br>For the Chinese Enrichment Day, the renowned local movie director Royston